- Finite Element Modeling of Buried Pipes and Application in the Real World by Dr. Himan Hojat Jalali

 - Research areas: resilient design of infrastructure, service life estimation of buried infrastructure, meta-material & structural control.

-- Over $400k funded research by United States Department of Transportation (USDOT) through TranSET, Tarrant Regional Water District and Water Research Foundation.
+- Over $400k funded research by the United States Department of Transportation (USDOT) through TranSET, Tarrant Regional Water District and Water Research Foundation.

 - Member of ASCE, AWWA and is also committee member in UESI Technical Committee on Seismic Design of Buried Water & Wastewater Pipelines.